 Current welcome offer

-This isn’t a typical sign-up bonus with a three-month time frame but it could be more valuable depending on your spending.
-For example, the Bank of America® Business Advantage Cash Rewards Mastercard® credit card offers a $300 sign-up bonus after spending $3,000 in combined purchases in your first 90 days but if you spend more than $1,667 per month, you’ll earn more with Discover’s Cashback Match.
+This sign-up bonus isn’t the typical one that would come with a three-month time frame, but it could be more valuable depending on your spending.
+For example, the Bank of America® Business Advantage Cash Rewards Mastercard® credit card offers a $300 sign-up bonus after spending $3,000 in combined purchases in your first 90 days, but if you spend more than $1,667 per month, you’ll earn more with Discover’s Cashback Match.

 You’ll earn 1.5 percent cash back per dollar spent on all purchases.
 Discover may also occasionally send extra promotional offers (terms and limitations may apply) that could add more cash back to your pocket.
 Fortunately, you can have up to 50 employee cards that will all earn cash back, too.